Small Talk (Sly and the Family Stone album)

-Small Talk is the seventh album by Sly and the Family Stone, released by Epic/CBS Records in 1974.
+Small Talk is the seventh album by Sly and the Family Stone, released by Epic and CBS Records in 1974.
 This album was the final LP to feature the original Family Stone, which broke up in January 1975.

-Small Talk's singles were "Time for Livin'" (the band's final Top 40 hit) and "Loose Booty", an up-tempo funk track which uses the names of Bible characters Shadrach, Meshach and Abednego as a chant.
+The album's singles were "Time for Livin'" (the band's final Top 40 hit) and "Loose Booty".
 Pictured on the album cover with bandleader Sly Stone in a photograph by Norman Seeff are his then-wife Kathleen Silva and his son Sylvester Jr.

 In addition to its standard stereo release, Small Talk was also released in quadraphonic sound.

-Beastie Boys sampled the words Shadrach, Meshach, Abednego from "Loose Booty" on their track "Shadrach" from the album Paul's Boutique (1989).
-Beastie Boys also recorded a hardcore punk version of "Time for Livin" for their 1992 album Check Your Head, along with an accompanying music video.

 Music and lyrics

 The album is more mellow and restful than earlier efforts, critic Alex Stimmel observes.
 Prominence of strings distinguishes the album from earlier recordings by the band, and violin player Sid Page is credited as a band member.
 According to critic Alex Stimmel, the string section is used to "cushion the mood, augment vocal lines, create melodies, or sting riffs once reserved for horns."
 Stimmel writes that this aspect of the music shows Sly Stone as "the producer-genius that he was."
 Other than that, the album has a spare sound in comparison to the band's earlier records.
 More than half the tracks include studio chatter, which according to Stimmel makes for "an air of spontaneity from the sessions, as if the tape was just rolling and the band was finally having a good time again."
 In addition to the single releases, other hard funk counterpoints to the mellow tunes are "Can't Strain My Brain" and "Better Thee Than Me".

-Some lyrics reflect familial love, Stone having been recently married, yet the message music characteristic of the band's '60s hits returns for the last time in the "raucous, vengeful 'Time for Livin'".
+Some lyrics reflect familial love, Stone having been recently married, yet the message music characteristic of the band's '60s hits returns for the last time in the "raucous, vengeful 'Time for Livin".